zackforbing/ruby-submissions/1503/10_rales_engine.markdown

 Github: https://github.com/Justin-Holmes/rails_engine<br>
 Production: https://murmuring-headland-1708.herokuapp.com/

-"Completion level of the spec harness is very impressive"

 * **Completion**: 3 - Project completes all requirements according to the spec harness
 * **Rails and ActiveRecord Style**: 3 - Project makes good use of ActiveRecord to fulfill Business Reqs, but drops to ruby enumerables for some query methods